dongyups/BERT-Masked-Language-Modeling-TF2-Keras/README.md

 ### How to use
 Upload your own datasets in `datasets` folder and load them inside `run_pretraining.py` and `run_classifier`.\
-Refer to the annotations.
 FP16 option is set to default and the indices of GPUs support the multi-GPU option.
+Refer to the annotations for further details.

 ```python
 # train with val
 python run_pretraining.py --is_training